 HCAI will accept one letter, which identifies the building(s) that are not in substantial compliance, for each campus as meeting these requirements.
 If a healthcare system wants to submit one letter for all the hospitals for which they are the governing authority, they need to specify which hospitals and which building(s) at each hospital that are not in substantial compliance, the letter is intended to cover.
 HCAI will duplicate and apply to each campus that is detailed in the letter.

-There is no application to submit the attestation letter, simply click on the button below to email the document to the Seismic Compliance Unit – include the facility name and five-digit HCAI facility ID number in the letter.
+No application is required to submit the attestation letter, simply click on the button below to email the document to the Seismic Compliance Unit.
+Please include the facility name and five-digit HCAI facility ID number in the letter.

 Senate Bill 90 (SB 90)

 Senate Bill 90 (SB 90) (Chapter 19, Statutes of 2011): Amends Section 130060 of the Health and Safety Code.